maclong9/web-ui/README.md

 Version bumps are triggered automatically via commit messages, work on a feature or fix and then push the change with one of the following conventional commit message prefixes:

-- `feat!:`: denotes a major version, usually used when breaking changes are introduced.
+- `feat!:` - denotes a major version, usually used when breaking changes are introduced.
-- `feat:`: minor version increment, use for new features.
+- `feat:` - minor version increment, use for new features.
-- `fix:`: patch version increment, use for bug fixes.
+- `fix:` - patch version increment, use for bug fixes.

 ## Inspirations & Sources